MicrochipTech/fpga-hls-examples/Training2/readme.md

 ![](.//media/image3.png)Now open the `digit_recognition.h` source file.

-This file holds the software implementation for each of the three types of layers we presented in section 8.2.1.
+This file holds the software implementation for each of the three types of layers we presented in the [Neural Network Basics](#neural-network-basics).
 Scroll to line 54 to see the definition of the convolution layer Conv.
 In the basic software implementation, this layer takes an input tensor, output tensor, weights, and biases as arguments.
 These arrays conveniently turn into